CosmWasm/testnets/coral/README.md

 With those, you can follow the
 [official instructions](https://docs.cosmwasm.com/testnets/testnets.html)
  on how to connect to a testnet.
 Or just connect your command-line client.
+In order to build customized wasmd executables `corald` and `coralcli`, clone `wasmd` repo and run `make build-coral` on the root of the project.

 The [genesis file](./genesis.json) is also available here.